abrenoch/hyperion-android-grabber/README.md

 Info about hyperion can be found on their website: https://hyperion-project.org/

-The code for the background service and the media projection -> egl surface behavior was was utilized from another project (which I am not associated with): https://github.com/BasinPei/RealtimeShare
+The code for the media projection -> egl surface background service was was utilized from another project (which I am not associated with): https://github.com/BasinPei/RealtimeShare